elchingon/feedzirra/README.md

+# THIS FORK HAS BEEN REVERTED TO AN OLDER VERSION OF THE PROJECT AND WILL NOT BE UPDATED.

 # Feedzirra [![Build Status](https://secure.travis-ci.org/pauldix/feedzirra.png)](http://travis-ci.org/pauldix/feedzirra)

 I'd like feedback on the api and any bugs encountered on feeds in the wild.
 I've set up a [google group here](http://groups.google.com/group/feedzirra).